Eungella National Park: Mammals

 28 species of mammals have been recorded in the park.
 This includes several bat species including the little bent-wing bat (Miniopterus australis), eastern horseshoe bat (Rhinolophus megaphyllus), common blossom bat (Syconycteris australis), eastern forest bat (Vespadelus pumilus), eastern long-eared bat (Nyctophilus bifax) and grey-headed flying-fox (Pteropus poliocephalus).

 Platypus (Ornithorhynchus anatinus) are often seen at the viewing platform at Broken River which is the most visited location in the park.
 They have an unusual foraging behaviour and are the only mammal known to use electrolocation for detecting prey.
 Platypus are generally found in slow-moving rivers and small pools and are highly adapted to a semi-aquatic life.
 They have extremely dense fur, large webs on their feet extending well beyond the toenails, a broad, flat tail and excellent swimming ability, paddling with their forelegs in alternating strokes, with their hindlegs and tail trailing behind.
 When foraging, captured prey is stored in two cheek pouches and later masticated and swallowed when the platypus surfaces.
 An apparent feeding association has been noted between the azure kingfisher (Ceyx azureus) and the platypus at Eungella National Park, where the birds have been observed watching for fish disturbed by the platypus, before diving into the water in search of prey.

 Reptiles

 20 species of reptiles occur in the park.
 Three species of leaf-tailed geckos (Phyllurus ossa, P. isis and P. nepthys) occur in small rainforest patches in and around the park.
 P. nepthys is endemic to the Clarke Range.
-The recently discovered orange-sided rainforest skink (Tumbunascincus luteilateralis) is endemic to the area, and is restricted to upland rainforest above 900m in moist areas which contain rotting logs and palm fronds.
-The skink species Lampropholis basiliscus reaches its southern limit at Eungella.
+The recently discovered orange-sided rainforest skink (Tumbunascincus luteilateralis) is endemic to the area, and is restricted to upland rainforest above 900m in moist areas which contain rotting logs and palm fronds.The upland rainforest above 800m is home to another endemic species, saproscincus eungellensis The skink species Lampropholis basiliscus reaches its southern limit at Eungella.